diffblue/gitlab/doc/user/project/repository/mirror/pull.md

 Deleted branches and tags in the upstream repository are not reflected in the downstream repository.

+NOTE:
+If anything in the downstream pull mirror repository is deleted, but still exists in the upstream repository, it is restored upon the next pull.
+As an example of this behavior, deleting a branch downstream may result in the branch reappearing.

 ## How pull mirroring works

 After you configure a GitLab repository as a pull mirror: